aegnx/catppuccin-tty/README.md

-# nord-tty
+# catppuccin-tty
 A theme for the Linux vconsole.
-Because why not?
+Because yes.

+This is a fork of [gh:lewisacidic/nord-tty](https://github.com/lewisacidic/nord-tty)

 ## Usage